HIGHLY QUALIFIED DA TRAINERS IN THE UK

 DR FRASER LAUCHLAN

-Fraser is a fully qualified educational psychologist with more than 25 years of experience working in a range of settings.
+Fraser is a fully qualified educational psychologist with more than 30 years of experience working in a range of settings.
 Fraser’s expertise in dynamic assessment dates back to 1995 when he was first trained in the approach as a doctoral research student.
 He was trained by two eminent figures who have promoted the dynamic assessment approach: Professor David Tzuriel and Professor Reuven Feuerstein.

 From that time in the mid-1990s until the present-day, Fraser has been involved in extensive research and practice as a professional educational psychologist.
 This includes the publication of over 50 research papers and conference presentations, culminating in the publication of a resource textbook on the approach entitled “Improving Learning Through Dynamic Assessment”.
 This was published by Jessica Kingsley Publishers in 2013, co-written with Donna Carrigan.

 In July 2010, Fraser started a training and consultancy business Fraser Lauchlan Associates.
-This offers Educational Psychology Services to local authorities (www.fraserlauchlan.com).
-Through this work he has trained more than 2000 educational psychologists and related professionals in how to put dynamic assessment into practice.
-After developing this work with Clare Daly and delivering workshops all over the UK, this has led to the development of DA-UK.
+This offered Educational Psychology Services to local authorities.
+Through this work he trained more than 2000 educational psychologists and related professionals in how to put dynamic assessment into practice.
+After developing this work with Clare Daly and delivering workshops all over the UK, this led to the development of DA-UK.
+Fraser and Clare’s book “Applying Dynamic Assessment in Schools | Jessica Kingsley Publishers – UK (jkp.com)” was published in 2023.

 He divides his time between the UK and Italy.